AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   Exercise.
 ]

-== Infinite-Ary-Logic and Scott Analysis
+= Infinitary Logic and Scott Analysis
 We now want to take a short look at different types of logic.

 $cal(L)_(omega_1,omega)$ is the extension of finite order logic over a countable language $L$, where in formulas we allow infinite countable $or.big, and.big$.